 Tucked into the north-west corner of England is possibly the most famous and well visited area outside London but that doesn’t mean that you can’t still enjoy its overwhelming natural beauty.

-From the historic but busy city of Carlisle to England’s best ridge hike of Helvellyn, there is something for everybody and every age group in this national park in Cumbria.
+From the historic but busy city of Carlisle to England’s best ridge hike of Helvellyn, there is something for everybody and every age group in this national park in Cumbria (including things to do in the Lake District in the rain)

 For the adventure junkies among us there’s rock climbing brimming with crags of all shapes and sizes, the high altitude Honister Via Ferrata (don’t forget to order your completion slate sign at the end), caving, canyoning, high-speed mountain biking and England’s best mountain range (in my opinion) offers Skiddaw, Helvellyn with Striding Edge, Catbells & Scafell pike.